Socio-Sexual Vulnerability & Risk Report

 Providing tailored education and insightful reports to empower people with disabilities in navigating socio-sexual challenges safely.

 Socio-sexual behaviour exists along a continuum.
-For individuals with intellectual, developmental, or learning disabilities, behaviours that appear concerning or inappropriate are frequently rooted in limited sexual education, social skill deficits, trauma exposure, impaired impulse control, or misunderstandings of consent and boundaries, rather than intent to harm.
-A Socio-Sexual Vulnerability & Risk Report is designed to differentiate developmentally driven behaviours from deviant or offending behaviour, ensuring that responses are proportionate, trauma-informed, and ethically sound.
+For individuals with intellectual, developmental, or learning disabilities, behaviours that appear concerning or inappropriate are often rooted in unmet education needs, social-communication skill gaps, trauma exposure, impaired impulse regulation, or misunderstandings of consent and boundaries—rather than intent to harm.

 Why This Assessment Is Essential

-.
 These systemic gaps increase vulnerability in two critical ways:

-Heightened risk of being exploited or abused
+Heightened risk of exploitation, coercion, or abuse

 Increased likelihood of engaging in problematic or socially inappropriate sexual behaviour due to misunderstanding, not malicious intent